 As the day wears on, consider stretching your legs – you did spend several hours in the car!
 The John Everitt Vista Point trail is a nice, easy afternoon hike where you can see the peak of Mount Shasta and look for lenticular clouds while you wait for sunset.
 For dinner, Mike & Tony’s is the place.

 Fuel up with coffee and burritos from Seven Sons before you head out for the day.
 No matter which season you’re visiting Mt.
 Shasta, head to Pluto’s Cave for an easy hike in the morning.
 Keep your eyes peeled for stunning peek-a-boo views of Mount Shasta while you hike in and out of the lava tube caves.

-After lunch (Pizza Express is a good quick option), head to Mt.
-Shasta Ski Park for some winter skiing, or head out for an afternoon hike.
+After lunch (Pipeline Craft Taps & Kitchen is a great casual option with a hearty menu), head to Mt.
+Shasta Ski Park for some winter skiing, or head out for an afternoon hike, like the one we did to Heart Lake.
 The majority of trails are located on the south slopes of Mount Shasta, so you can base yourself at Bunny Flat or Panther Meadows and choose a trail that suits the effort and time you want to spend.

 For dinner, drive down to Dunsmuir to end with a culinary highlight: dinner at Cafe Maddalena.
 Then it’s time for a restful night of sleep before driving back south to the Bay Area.

 Have any questions about the best things to do in Mount Shasta, visiting Mt.
 Shasta, or exploring Siskiyou County?
 Let me know in the comments!